 The crash courses in Mathematics, Statistics and Econometrics are designed to help students to improve their backgrounds in the quantitative field.
 Attendance is strongly recommended.

-They are taught at the beginning of September, before the beginning of classes.
+They are taught at the beginning of the first semester.

 Introductory Mathematics for Economists